Phone: 405-547-4234

 Serving natives statewide and tribal members nationwide.

-To report suspected abuse/neglect in Oklahoma
+Reporting suspected abuse/neglect in Oklahoma

 The Hotline phone number, 1-800-522-3511, is provided to the public for reporting child abuse and neglect.
 The Hotline does not take messages for OKDHS employees or others.